EricssonResearch/dnt/doc/oam.md

 * Add 'mep-start', 'mip' and 'mep-stop' actions to the stream actions
 * optionally configure OAM background commands to be executed

-Example for ini file parameters are in the inispec.md
+Examples for the interface and command parameters can be found in **inispec.md**.

 The OAM CLI can be reached via 'telnet' command to the address:port specified for the oam_cmd interface.

 ## OAM CLI commands

-The main commands are 'ping' and 'rping'.
+The main OAM commands are 'ping' and 'rping'.
 There also are several helping commands.
 Commands cannot be abbreviated.

 The available commands are:

 * help - get help